Skip to content

 \[\mathbf{G}_{\text{PB}}(\mathbf{x}_T) = \left(\frac{\partial \mathbf{x}_0}{\partial \mathbf{x}_T}\right)^\top \left(\frac{\partial \mathbf{x}_0}{\partial \mathbf{x}_T}\right)\]

-\[\mathbf{G}_{\text{IG}}(\mathbf{x}_T) = \mathbb{E}_{\mathbf{x}_0 \sim p(\mathbf{x}_0|\mathbf{x}_T)}[\nabla_{\mathbf{x}_T}\log p(\mathbf{x}_0|\mathbf{x}_T) \nabla_{\mathbf{x}_T}\log p(\mathbf{x}_0|\mathbf{x}_T)^\top]\]
+\[\mathbf{G}_{\text{IG}}(\mathbf{x}_T) = \mathbb{E}_{\mathbf{x}_0 \sim p(\mathbf{x}_0|\mathbf{x}_T)}[\nabla_{\mathbf{x}_T}\log p(\mathbf{x}_0|\mathbf{x}_T)\, \nabla_{\mathbf{x}_T}\log p(\mathbf{x}_0|\mathbf{x}_T)^\top]\]

-4. Exponential Family Structure and Computable Energy
+3. Exponential Family Structure and Computable Energy: Making abstract geodesics actually computable

 \[\mathcal{E}(\boldsymbol{\gamma}) \approx \frac{N-1}{2}\sum_{n=0}^{N-2}(\boldsymbol{\eta}(\mathbf{z}_{n+1}) - \boldsymbol{\eta}(\mathbf{z}_n))^\top(\boldsymbol{\mu}(\mathbf{z}_{n+1}) - \boldsymbol{\mu}(\mathbf{z}_n))\]